Ella Lemelbaum Institute for Immuno-Oncology

 What treatments do we offer?

 Sheba is one of the few hospitals worldwide to offer innovative TIL (Tumor-Infiltrating Lymphocytes) immunotherapy as a treatment for patients with metastatic melanoma.
-This type of cellular immunotherapy stimulates the immune system to produce a stronger, focused response against tumor cells, effectively turning the body’s natural immune system into a cancer killer.
+This type of cellular immunotherapy involves drastically increasing the number of elite cancer-killing lymphocytes in your body that target and attack malignant cells.

 Immune Checkpoint Inhibitors